 The diagram to the left places the climate change scenarios, according to the scale of transition and physical risks (from low to high).
 Beyond the climate scenarios, we have been developing internal assumptions on the "greenium" to apply to low carbon solutions in client portfolios.
-Over the past year, we have developed a series of "greenium" assumptions for credit, equity and now multi-asset allocations, respectively, across the active to passive and liquidity spectrum.
+Over the past year, we have developed a series of "greenium" assumptions for credit, equity and multi-asset allocations, respectively, across the active to passive and liquidity spectrum.

-We also subscribe to data providers (e.g. Reuters, IHS Market, eVestment, Preqin, Financial Express) as well as receiving regular information from a number of investment managers and banks.
+We also subscribe to a range of data and news providers (e.g. Thomson Reuters EIKON, S&P Global, MSCI, Morningstar, ICE, Financial Express, among others) as well as receiving regular information from a number of investment managers and banks.
 We do not believe any one source has a monopoly on good information and therefore we cast our net far and wide.